 What side effects might vicriviroc cause?

-In the Phase III studies discussed under the previous question, side effects were similar in both the vicriviroc and placebo groups.
-The vicriviroc group had a greater percentage of participants stopping the study because of side effects than the placebo group did.7,8
+VICTOR-E3 (NCT00523211) and VICTOR-E4 (NCT00474370): In these Phase III studies, side effects were similar in both the vicriviroc and placebo groups.
+But, compared to the placebo group, more participants in the vicriviroc group quit the study because of side effects.16

-Information on possible side effects of the drug is not complete.
-If testing of vicriviroc continues, additional information on possible side effects will be gathered.
+Clinical trials of intravaginal rings containing vicriviroc are just beginning.
+As testing of intravaginal rings containing vicriviroc continues, information on possible side effects will be gathered.